-In October 2018 (YTD) 7.7% of inpatient days were ALC days, which is worse than the VCH overall target of 7.4%.
-Performance at PHC improved by 1.1% from September (YTD) - from 11.6% in September (YTD) to 10.5% in October (YTD).
-The high ALC rate at PHC is also contributing to the increased number of long length of stay days at PHC and subsequent lost Pay-for-Performance revenue.
-Due to volume demands from acute services, VCH has purchased services for 4 residential care beds for Vancouver residents in Fraser Health to increase the supply of residential care beds.
+From April 2018 to December 2018, 7.7% of inpatient days were ALC days for VCH overall, which is worse than the target of 7.4%.
+Vancouver and PHC are performing worse than target while Richmond and Coastal are performing better than target.
+Due to volume demands from acute services, VCH has purchased services for 4 residential care beds for Vancouver residents in Fraser Health to increase the supply of residential care beds in addition to the 17 OCP beds already in use in VCH.